 Interested in starting your own blog, or just curious to learn about what blogging tools & resources I use?
 Take a peek at what’s inside my blogging tool box!

 Affilate Marketing for Bloggers: This ebook/course is a great resource for learning how to monetize your blog using affiliate marketing.
-There’s an eBook-only option, as well as packages that offer additional training videos and access to a Facebook community.
+There’s an eBook-only option, as well as a master package that includes a comprehensive course and access to a Facebook community.

 The Ultimate Photography Book for Bloggers: Like most bloggers, my photography skills are a constant work in progress.
 I’m always looking for photography education/training that can help to bring my skills to the next level.
 This ebook provides photography training specifically for bloggers.
 If you opt for the higher level package, you’ll gain access to a valuable video training series, a set of Adobe Lightroom presets, and a Facebook community.